blocklessnetwork/bless-contract-cli/README.md

 ```

-Execute follow command to get init the registration.
+Execute the following command to init the registration.

 ```bash
 npx  blesscontract register init 1
 ```

-**Notice:** The parameter `1` is mean the deadline is now() + 1 * 24hours.
+**Notice:** The parameter `1` mean the deadline is now() + 1 * 24hours.

 **Notice:** The devnet has already been initialized.

 ## How to register

-Execute follow command to get regisetr help message.
+Execute the following command to get the register help message.

 ```bash
 npx  blesscontract register register --help
 ```

-Follow is the help message.
+Following is the help message.

 ```bash
 Usage: blesscontract register register [options] <nodeid>